The Worlds Premiere Authority on Yeast Infections

 Well, consider this: According to Greenpeace, once planted, GMOs are uncontrollable and cannot be “taken back.”
 This means they can spread and easily contaminate non-GMO populations.1

-Furthermore, GMOs are threatening small organic farmers’ livelihoods.
+Furthermore, GMO foods are threatening small organic farmers’ livelihoods.
 Since GMOs are patented by giant agricultural corporations, these conglomerates are known to sue family farmers for alleged patent violations, should they come to “possess” GMO technology as a result of completely uncontrollable contamination.

 So what’s a small farmer to do if sued by a multi-billion dollar agricultural bully?
 Many just quit farming altogether, leaving us with fewer and fewer organic family-owned farms.